-The best thing you can do for your health is to stop smoking.
+The best thing you can do for your health is stop smoking.
 Top tips for stopping:

-- Get free professional stop smoking support - Pick a quit date and stick to it - Use stop smoking aids e.g. gum, patches, tablets - Make a list of all the reasons why you want/need to stop smoking - Avoid second hand smoke - For help to stop smoking go to www.want2stop.info
+- Get free professional stop smoking support

+- Pick a quit date and stick to it

+- Use stop smoking aids e.g. gum, patches, tablets

+- Make a list of all the reasons why you want / need to stop smoking

+- Avoid second hand smoke

+For stop smoking help go to www.stopsmokingni.info